 In Japan, the Authorized Economic Operator (AEO) system provides simpler, expedited customs procedures for business operators that have established cargo security management and legal compliance frameworks.
 We have received customs administration certification as “Authorized Exporter” in the AEO system.
 We strive to ensure the safety of our international logistics by selecting companies that provide physical, personnel, and information security, not only for our own operations but also for those of our contractors.

 At a global level, we promote our participation in AEO frameworks in all regions.
-For instance, our US subsidiary Panasonic North America takes part in the Customs-Trade Partnership Against Terrorism (C-TPAT), while we actively promote participation in the AEO framework in China.
+For instance, our US subsidiary Panasonic North America participates in the Customs-Trade Partnership Against Terrorism (C-TPAT).
+At the same time, we actively promote participation in the AEO framework in other countries, including China.

 Ensuring Transparency of Political Contribution Funds